habsgoalie/beautiful-jekyll/aboutme.md

 - Providing IT Services in a decentralized company
 - Expanding DevOps philosophy and mindset to Enterprise IT

-When not at work, I enjoy spending time with my wife and 4 [unschooled](http://www.holtgws.com/whatisunschoolin.html) children, exploring the world, making frequent trips to Disney World and rooting for my beloved Montreal Canadiens hockey club.
+When not at work, I enjoy spending time with my wife and 4 [unschooled](http://www.holtgws.com/whatisunschoolin.html) children.
+Together we love exploring the world, making frequent trips to Disney World, and [making music](https://www.facebook.com/Square-Circles-1797561170499644/) together.
+In addition I love rooting for my beloved Montreal Canadiens hockey club, and I even stand between the pipes myself and play goal for teams all over the commonwealth for [MA Hockey League](http://mahockeyleague.com/).